Study

 If you have no obligations to the UWB, just go to your student administration office and they will issue you a confirmation.
 If you have a balance on JUK (“single university account”) or you owe somewhere, there are two options — you can go to the cash register in the canteen or solve everything online.

-You can file an appeal within 15 days of receiving the “Decision in the Matter of Charging a Tuition Fee” letter.
+You can file an appeal within 15 days after receiving the “Decision in the Matter of Charging a Tuition Fee” letter.
+Appeals may be filed electronically via the UWB Portal.
+Simply click on “Appeal” next to the decision document.
 In your application, you may request a fee waiver, a fee reduction, a reassignment of the due date, or a review of the decision.
-The reasons that are taken into account can be found in the Statute of UWB, attachment 2.
+The reasons taken into account can be found in the Statute of UWB, Article 72.
 It is definitely worth coming to us for advice.

 On the UWB Portal -> section “Moje studium” (“My Study”) in the box “Moje údaje” (“My Data”).
 If you no longer have access to the Portal or if you do not see payment information on the Portal even after a few working days, reach for us.